hedzr/hedzr.github.io/_posts/2022-09-29-hdiutil-and-sparsebundle.md

 > 对于新的 macOS 操作系统来说，现在不在有 Mac OS Extended 分区类型了，取而代之的是 APFS：
 >
-> - *APFS:* Uses the APFS format.
+> - ***APFS**:* Uses the APFS format.
 Choose this option if you don’t need an encrypted or case-sensitive format.
-> - *APFS (Encrypted):* Uses the APFS format and encrypts the volume.
+> - ***APFS** (Encrypted):* Uses the APFS format and encrypts the volume.
-> - *APFS (Case-sensitive):* Uses the APFS format and is case-sensitive to file and folder names.
+> - ***APFS** (Case-sensitive):* Uses the APFS format and is case-sensitive to file and folder names.
 For example, folders named “Homework” and “HOMEWORK” are two different folders.
-> - *APFS (Case-sensitive, Encrypted):* Uses the APFS format, is case-sensitive to file and folder names, and encrypts the volume.
+> - ***APFS** (Case-sensitive, Encrypted):* Uses the APFS format, is case-sensitive to file and folder names, and encrypts the volume.
 For example, folders named “Homework” and “HOMEWORK” are two different folders.
 >
 >  [File system formats available in Disk Utility on Mac - Apple Tugi (EE)](https://support.apple.com/et-ee/guide/disk-utility/dsku19ed921c/mac)